-We solved a collisionless and quasineutral magnetic presheath of characteristic thickness ρ_i by expanding the ion trajectories for small α .
+We solved a collisionless and quasineutral magnetic presheath of characteristic thickness ρ_i by expanding the ion trajectories for small α and obtaining the ion distribution function.
 The contribution to the ion density due to ions in open orbits was shown to be crucial and calculated.
-The quasineutrality equation (88), with the closed and open orbit pieces of the ion density given by equations (70) and (86), was solved numerically for the boundary condition (143) for a number of angles α .
-The method of solution is valid for any distribution function at the magnetic presheath entrance.
-We have also derived the solvability condition (104) by expanding the quasineutrality equation at the magnetic presheath entrance.
-This condition is the generalisation of Chodura's condition, first derived in [10], to include the effect of kinetic ions at small α .
+The quasineutrality equation (86), with the closed and open orbit pieces of the ion density given by equations (68) and (84), was solved numerically for a number of angles α with the ion distribution function (141).
+The method of solution is valid for any distribution function at the magnetic presheath entrance, provided it marginally satisfies the solvability condition (100) that we derived by expanding the quasineutrality equation at the magnetic presheath entrance.
+This condition is the generalization of Chodura's condition, first derived in reference [9], to include the effect of kinetic ions.

-Our numerical results for electrostatic potential, ion density and flow are qualitatively consistent with the picture of the magnetic presheath that emerges using fluid equations [10].
-We find a decrease in density as the ions approach the wall (figure 15), and a corresponding increase in the ion fluid velocity towards the wall (figure 16).
+Our numerical results for electrostatic potential, ion density and flow are qualitatively consistent with the picture of the magnetic presheath that emerges using fluid equations [9].
+We find a decrease in density as the ions approach the wall (Figure 15), and a corresponding increase in the ion fluid velocity towards the wall (Figure 16).
 The fluid velocity u_x is equal to or exceeds the Bohm limit $v{\rm B}$ at the entrance of the Debye sheath (x = 0), as expected.
-In addition, our kinetic treatment explains several features of the potential and flow profiles.
-For example, we numerically observe a scaling $\phi(x) - \phi(0) \propto \sqrt{x}$ near x = 0 (see figures 11 and 14) and find that the distribution of ion velocities at x = 0 marginally satisfies the kinetic Bohm condition.
-We demonstrate that these two features of the numerical results are necessary for a self-consistent solution of the system (section 5.2).
-Moreover, we observe the distribution $f{0x}(v_x)$ of the component of the velocity normal to the wall (figure 17) to be substantially narrower at smaller values of α .
-As a consequence, for small α the 'fluid' velocity tends to the Bohm limit at the Debye sheath entrance (as observed in figure 16), which can be used to predict the potential drop across the magnetic presheath using equation (165).
-This is confirmed by the potential drop converging to the dashed line, given by equation (165), for $\alpha \lesssim 0.05 \simeq 3^{\circ}$ in figure 19.
+In addition, our kinetic treatment provides the tools to explain certain details of the potential and flow profiles by observing how the ion distribution function has changed across the magnetic presheath.
+For example, we numerically observe a scaling $\phi(x) - \phi(0) \propto \sqrt{x}$ near x = 0 (see Figures 11 and 14) and find that the distribution of ion velocities at x = 0 marginally satisfies the kinetic Bohm condition.
+We demonstrate that these two features of the numerical results are necessary for a self-consistent solution of the system, and that they are analytically connected (Section 5.2).
+Moreover, we observe the distribution $f{0x}(v_x)$ of the component of the velocity normal to the wall (Figure 17) to be substantially narrower at smaller values of α .
+As a consequence, for small α the "fluid" velocity tends to the Bohm limit at the Debye sheath entrance (as observed in Figure 16), which can be used to predict the potential drop across the magnetic presheath using equation (162).
+This is confirmed by the potential drop converging to the dashed line, given by equation (162), for $\alpha \leq 0.05 \simeq 3^{\circ}$ in Figure 19.

 By providing the equations and a numerical procedure to obtain the velocity distribution of ions entering the Debye sheath after travelling through the magnetic presheath, this work is a step towards advancing our knowledge of how energy is deposited by ions onto divertor targets in the fusion-relevant regime $\alpha \ll 1$.
-Moreover, the numerical scheme provided here is computationally cheap: using a laptop, it takes less than one minute for the iteration procedure to converge.
-The Debye sheath equations [29] can be solved using our magnetic presheath results to obtain the velocity distribution of ions reaching the target.
-Knowledge of how damage to the target material depends on the projectile velocity and angle of incidence [37] could, together with the tools provided here, help to quantitatively predict the damage made by ions to divertor targets of a fusion device.
+The Debye sheath equations [28] can be solved using our magnetic presheath results to obtain the velocity distribution of ions reaching the target.
+Knowledge of how damage to the target material depends on the projectile velocity and angle of incidence [34] could, together with the tools provided here, help to quantitatively predict the damage made by ions to divertor targets of a fusion device.
 An important general conclusion that we can make is that there are substantially fewer ions reaching the Debye sheath with a large component of the velocity normal to the wall when α is small.
-Our work can also be used to predict the sputtering caused by impurities, which typically has a lower kinetic energy threshold [38].
-In the limit of small (trace) impurity density, the electrostatic potential obtained in this work can be used to obtain the impurity distribution function at the Debye sheath entrance from the impurity distribution function at the magnetic presheath entrance.